Thames Rowing Club, founded in 1860, has a rich history

 In 1973 Thames voted to accept women as members and the United Universities Women’s Boat Club moved into the boathouse.
 The club quickly became a powerhouse of women’s rowing, sending athletes to compete at every Olympic Games from Los Angeles to Beijing.
 In 2000 Guin and Miriam Batten were members of the quad which took silver in Sydney, Britain’s first-ever women’s rowing Olympic medal.
 Elise Laverick won bronze in the double at both the 2004 and 2008 Olympics.

-Since the founding of Henley Women’s Regatta in 1987, the club has won there over 50 times, most recently winning both the senior single scull and elite lightweight pairs (in a record time) in 2017.
+Since the founding of Henley Women’s Regatta in 1987, the club has won there over 50 times, most recently winning both the senior single scull and elite lightweight pairs (in a record time) in 2017 and aspirational club eights in 2019.
 At Henley Royal Regatta, alongside many wins in composite crews, Thames won the highly competitive Remenham Challenge Cup for women’s eights outright in 2005.

 On the men’s side, a steady improvement from the late 1990s onwards culminated in an emphatic and highly emotional win in the Wyfold Challenge Cup at Henley in 2003, followed up by a further Wyfold win in 2006.
 From 2010 onwards the focus moved to the Thames Challenge Cup for club men’s eights.
 Thames made the semi-finals in 2010, 2011, 2013 and 2014, and reached the final in 2012, but it was not until 2015 that the club’s top 8 beat Rudern, Tennis und Hockey Club Bayer Leverkusen, Germany to take the Thames Cup.